UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Core Gameplay Mechanics (Detailed)

-- *Automate your water system*: build systems for watering and tending to crops.
-Use the correct nutrient for each plant and expand your farm as you produce more.
-If you fail to accomplish both the current nutrient and water cycle, your overall score will be penalized.
+- *Automate your water system*: With your Computer Scientist, when the seeds are laid on the farm ground by the Agricultural Engineer, turn on or off the switches to automatically send water flow to specific rows which will switch the seeds into collectable crops.

-- *Build your automation system*: Use the computer scientist to build logic gates for controlling water flow.
-As your farm expands, so should your automation system.
-To continue to advance, you must use the planet's resources as a form of material for flow.
-You must then use your knowledge of logic gates to open up each valve at given times.
+- *Maintain the ecosystem*: Use the Agricultural Engineer to collect rock, plastic, and wood that can be utilized for different tasks.
+Wood will allow the AE to plant seeds.
+Plastic/Rock allows the Computer scientist to build mines to defend the farmland from wildlife.
+The collection of water allows the CS to utilize the tubing to send water to plants.

-- *Build your home economy*: Increase your home economy by selling your produce back home.
-You can increase food, income and healthiness of the planet.
-However, if crop becomes spoiled, this can take a toll on your score.
+- *Build your home economy*: Increase your home economy by collecting crops which increases your score.

 ## Feedback
 Starting the farm will be done by the agricultural engineer